Paws for Life Utah: Emergency Medical Grant Report

 How did this grant help your organization and the pets in your care?

-This grant helped us pay a portion of the vet bill for Frankie.
+This grant helped us immensely in paying a portion of the medical bills for Frankie.
 The community is responding so positively to the support from the Petfinder Foundation, as they have been following his story.
-He is one amazing and loving cat, and is loved by many at the clinic.
-This grant has helped us not only with this one kitty, but in communicating the mission of our volunteer-based organization and highlighting the type of work we do, and how our community members can find our adoptable pets on Petfinder.com.
+He is one amazing and loving cat!
+This grant helped us not only with this one kitty, but in communicating the mission of our volunteer-based organization and highlighting the type of live-saving work we do with the support of the Petfinder Foundation.
+They are more aware of the needs of homeless pets and how to find them on Petfinder.com.

 How many pets did this grant help?

-One directly, but many more in good will.
+One directly, but many more pets in good will

 Please provide a story of one or more specific pets this grant helped.